Jamie Lynn Spears’ Daughter Awake And Off Her Ventilator

 A photo posted by E!
 News (@enews) on

 Jamie has attributed becoming a mother to making her a better and stronger person.
-She told People,
+She told People the following.

 “When you have to be strong not only for yourself but for someone else, you grow a whole other layer of skin that you can’t even imagine.
 And I think that when you go into that kind of mode, it just turns you into a person that isn’t afraid to speak up — because if I don’t, it could affect my daughter… That strength comes from me being a mother, and I think that’s really what instilled a different kind of strength for me.”